Stargazing in Littondale

 A superb dark sky is one of the things that make the Yorkshire Dales National Park so special.
-With large areas completely free from local light pollution, it’s a fantastic place to start your stargazing adventure.

 The YDNP has now been designated a Dark Sky Reserve by the International Dark Sky Association so now is the perfect time to dig out those binoculars and come view the skies.